 Much like my paper on "dressing for success" you should dress for a successful walk in a parade.
-Shoes should be comfortable, properly tied and ready for running if you're ordered to bailout.
+Shoes should be comfortable, properly tied and ready to run if you're ordered to bailout.
 Pants and shirts should be loose fitting and large enough to cover bullet resistant vests or other body armor that might be ordered at the last minute.
 Remember the walking stick or the cane some western cowboys carried.
 It's not a bad idea to carry a stick you could use as a weapon or to hold someone off until your body guard can come to your rescue.

-It's usually better to walk behind your getaway car because both your movement and the cars movement are in a forward direction.
+It's usually better to walk behind your getaway car because both you and the car will be moving in a forward direction.
+This will allow you to smoothly enter the back seat on the side opposite an imposing threat.
 Both back doors should be unlocked and space inside should be ready for you to easily enter and hit the floor.
 Remember the attack on Ronald Ragan?
 He went in first and the body guards followed.
-If you're considered a high visibility target you should have predetermined signals such as one pound on the back fender means I'm OK and will be slowly entering, repeated pounds mean Katy don't bar the door I'm coming in and need help.
-Refer to Tony Conti's courses on executive protection and how to extricate principles from harms way but for the scope of this paper, be ready to follow the directions of your body guard.
-Know what direction you'll head, where to find the closest defendable zone, and who all are going to be involved in your bailout procedures.
+If you're considered a high visibility target you should have predetermined signals such as one pound on the back fender means I'm OK and will be slowly entering, repeated pounds mean "Katy don't bar the door I'm coming in and need help."
+Refer to Tony Conti's courses on executive protection and how to extricate principles from harms way.
+Know what direction you'll head, where to find the closest defendable zone, and who will be involved in your bailout protocols.

-Standoff and Pushback
+Standoff and Pushback Space:

-There are a number of new security terms that have been born out of bombings and terrorist attacks.
+Standoff and pushback space are terms born out of bombings and terrorist attacks.
 Standoffs became popular after the 1995 bombing at the WTC and the Oklahoma City bombing.
 Concrete barriers and steel pipes imbedded in concrete were designed and positioned so vehicles could not move under or near a target.
-Vehicles or any object that might conceal an explosive had to standoff at a distance from the target.
+Vehicles or any object that might conceal an explosive are kept at a standoff distance from the target.

 In countries that outlaw the private owning of handguns, attacks with infected needles is the attackers weapon of choice.
-Cab drivers in Ireland are especially vulnerable to this style of attack.
-Pushback room is now being provided behind teller counters so tellers and push away from someone reaching across the counter with an infected needle.
+Cab drivers in Ireland for example have been especially vulnerable to this style of attack.
+Pushback room is now being provided behind teller counters at credit unions in Ireland and throughout Great Britain so tellers can push away from someone reaching across the counter with an infected needle.